The Magic of Mixture of Experts: More Power, Lower Costs

 4. Debugging & Interpretability

-In dense models, every output is the result of the whole model.
+• With classic models, it is clear that every decision is the result of the entire model.

-More experts = more models = more complexity.
+• More experts = more models = more maintenance effort:

 • Version control